dbingtech/LandingPage/README.md

 1. Dynamically built li elements in navigation
 2. Use the section titles to label the navigation elements
 3. Show the active section in the navigation
-4. Us scrolling effect when switching sections
+4. Use scrolling effect when switching sections